Estimated reading time: 24 minutes

-Mixed Martial Arts, aka MMA, Muay Thai gyms and fitness retreats all enjoy our ice bath workshops.
+Mixed Martial Arts, aka MMA, Muay Thai gyms and fitness retreats enjoy our ice bath workshops.

 Ice Baths in Chiang Mai

 One of the oldest cities in Thailand, Chiang Mai is an extremely popular tourist destination.
-The city’s history dates back to 1300 when it was founded by King Mengrai.
+The city’s history dates back to 1300, when King Mengrai founded it.

-It has been a retreat for the rich and famous from all over the world with its temples and healing spa treatments.
+It has been a retreat for the rich and famous worldwide with its temples and healing spa treatments.

 Ice Baths in Koh Phangan

-Koh Phangan is a small island in Thailand that has amazing weather, beauty, sea, beach and retreat qualities that will make it your ultimate way of recouping.
+Koh Phangan is a small island in Thailand with amazing weather, beauty, sea, beach and retreat qualities that will make it your ultimate way of recouping.

-It is also great for health benefits because it is perfect if you want to get away from the hustle and bustle of life.
+It is also great for health benefits because it is perfect to escape life’s hustle and bustle.

-We have conducted a number of workshops and retreats in Ko Phangan.
+We have conducted several workshops and retreats in Ko Phangan.
 The most popular being the Wim Hof Method Koh Phangan workshops and events.
 Our clients have told us that the ice bath in Koh Phangan was a mind-blowing experience.
-We set the ice bath on the beach looking out to the clear blue sea.
+We set the ice bath on the beach, looking out to the clear blue sea.
 It’s simply amazing.

 Ice Baths in Koh Tao

-Koh Tao is the island’s most popular spot for tourists, both famous and new.
+Koh Tao is the island’s most popular tourist spot, both famous and new.
 It has all of the features that travellers are looking for, from beautiful beaches to world-class diving.
 It is also Thailand’s original sea turtle conservation area.

 We are the only certified Wim Hof Method instructors to hold workshops on Koh Tao.